+49 69 83008980 service@xqueue.com

 Emojis may be included in the subject line and preview text, and personalisation is also possible in the subject line (square in brackets).
 Due to privacy regulations, it is recommended not to use this function for operating with personal data of the registrant; use it for varying company names or other dynamic content.

-Note: the number of characters in a subject line is fixed (max.
+Please note: The number of characters in a subject line is fixed (max.
 50 characters / 7 words) and must always be specific.
 The subject line should be designed to draw attention to confirmation.

 One of the most important aspects of the basic settings is the DOI Specific Information section (framed in yellow), where values previously defined in the Settings area can be entered or selected: the DOI key, the Standard confirmation page, and the Standard error page.
 More information on this can be found in the Settings > Lists & Contacts > Contact Management section.

-The DOI key is central to managing DOI Mailings.
-It serves as a linking element, an assignment criterion for selecting a specific DOI Mailing when there are multiple entries in the list of Active DOIs.
+The DOI key is central to managing DOI mailings.
+It serves as a linking element, an assignment criterion for selecting a specific DOI mailing when there are multiple entries in the list of Active DOIs.
 A randomised string is initially set when creating a DOI draft, but this string can be individually changed if needed.

 Sender alias in Sender settings should be consistent with the alias used for all other emailings, along with the Sender Email and Recipient alias.

-Note: Template Gallery already includes over 100 DOI templates available in both German and English which are ready to use.
+Note: The Template Gallery already includes over 100 DOI templates available in both German and English which are ready to use.

-The content and the structure of DOI Mailings should be as clear, simple and concise as possible.
+The content and the structure of DOI mailings should be as clear, simple and concise as possible.
 Advertising elements, social media channels and other forms of personalisation are not permitted due to privacy policy.
-Additionally, complex or excessively personalised emailing undermines the primary purpose of the DOI Mailing, which is to confirm the subscription.
+Additionally, complex or excessively personalised emailing undermines the primary purpose of the DOI mailing, which is to confirm the subscription.

 Note: Using “Hello [FIRSTNAME]” (insert placeholder) is not permitted.
 The use of personal data is only allowed after confirmation, in accordance with privacy policies.